A complete how-to guide for learning languages from A1-C2

 I hope you found this info helpful, and I’m happy to help if you have any questions.
 You can find me on LinkedIn, Twitter, or Instagram.

-Good luck on learning your new language!
-Hopefully it’s you one day giving tips to your friends asking how you did it ;)
+Good luck with learning a new language for yourself!
+Hopefully, it’s you one day giving tips to your friends asking how you did it ;)

 Lucas Weaver from the Weaver School